 Middle Persian can be divided into two remarkable eras: the Persian spoken at the era of Parthian Empire (248 BCE - 226 CE) and the Persian during Sasanian Empire (226 - 651 CE).
-Over this period, the morphology of the language was simplified greatly.
-For example:
+Over this period, the morphology of Persian was simplified greatly.
+Among other simplifications:

-- Middle Persian does not differentiate genders.
-In Old Persian, there are three grammatical genders: masculine, feminine and neuter.
+- Middle Persian does not distinguish grammatical gender.
+Old Persian had three genders: masculine, feminine and neuter.

-Today, Persian is mainly spoken in Iran (Persia), Afghanistan, Tajikistan, Uzbekistan and Bahrain.
-It has official status in the first three countries and has more than 130 million speakers.
-Persian was once the official or cultural language of many regions and Islamic dynasties, such as Ottoman Empire.
-It was the lingua franca of the western parts of Islamic world and of Indian subcontinent for five centuries (prior to the British colonization).
+Today, Persian is mainly spoken in Iran (known as “Persia” until 1935), Afghanistan, Tajikistan, Uzbekistan and Bahrain.
+It has official status in the first three countries and is spoken by more than 130 million people.
+Persian was once the official or cultural language of many more regions and Islamic dynasties including Ottoman Empire.
+Persian was the lingua franca of the western parts of Islamic world and of Indian subcontinent for five centuries prior to the British colonization.

-Persian has been a medium for literary and scientific contributions to the Islamic world as well as the Western.
-Its status in literature was comparable to Latin.
+Persian has been a medium for literary and scientific contributions.
+Its status in literature is comparable to Latin.
 Many Persian poets emerged from Indian subcontinent, Central Asia and regions under the control of Ottoman Empire.
 The heavy influence of Persian can still be witnessed across the Islamic world.
-Virtually, all of the originally Arabic words that exist in Turkish and Urdu are Persian borrowings, having the spelling and senses as they do in Persian rather than in Arabic.
-Persian is still appreciated as a literary and prestigious language, particularly among the educated elite.
+For instance, virtually all of the originally Arabic words that exist in Turkish and Urdu are Persian borrowings, having the spelling and senses as they do in Persian rather than in Arabic.
+Persian is still appreciated as a literary and prestigious language in the region, particularly among the educated elite.